-The Tri-Institutional MD-PhD program under the guidance of Associate Program Director Dr. Mark Pecker, Professor of Clinical Medicine at Weill Cornell Medical College, has started a series of biweekly clinical case-based seminars for students during their PhD years.
-The goal of these Case Discussion Rounds (CDR) is to provide students in the PhD years the opportunity to develop further their skills in clinical reasoning and thus help them maintain familiarity with clinical medicine during their research training.
+Associate Program Director Dr. Mark Pecker, MD runs a series of biweekly clinical case-based seminars for MD-PhD students in their research years.
+The goal of these seminars is to provide students in their research years the opportunity to further develop their skills in clinical reasoning and thus help them maintain familiarity with clinical medicine.

-The Case Discussion Rounds are formatted after a program initially developed by a former Memorial Sloan Kettering faculty member, Bernd Gansbacher, now emeritus at Technische Universität München (Technical University of Munich).
+The Case Discussion Rounds are formatted after a program initially developed by a former Memorial Sloan Kettering faculty member, Bernd Gänsbacher, MD, now emeritus at Technische Universität München (Technical University of Munich).

-The sessions' focus on pathophysiology, and Dr. Pecker's unrelenting emphasis on mechanisms, are the key for the success of the Case Discussion Rounds, as Dr. Pecker helps guide the group discussion by focusing and redirecting the (sometimes meandering) line of questioning.
+The seminar's focus on pathophysiology, and Dr. Pecker's unrelenting emphasis on mechanisms, are key to the success of the Case Discussion Rounds, as Dr. Pecker helps guide the group discussion by focusing and redirecting the (sometimes meandering) line of questioning.